zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/16-sinhala-amazon.md

 Sambojwu, Wimangsha, Sammaththththi.
 All editors have been figuring out the imperial.
 All editors grieve Bastard.
 All doctrines have been figuring incarnate.
 Due to inscience The editors were figuring out the truth.
-(Here (4-5) 4 “well knowing” is “knowing” It should be discriminated) and all it was found out with bodyness.
+(Here (4-5) 4 "well knowing" is "knowing" It should be discriminated) and all it was found out with bodyness.
 Subsequent and Refforted.
 Finely figuring out and complainant.
 Touched.
 Promises made.
 So that the Trusts have dissupported the Rehabilitation